lukeocodes/quorum/apps/electron/README.md

 ## ✨ Features

 ### 🔐 Multi-User Authentication
+- OAuth-style flow (authentication in browser, redirect to app)
 - User accounts with secure authentication
 - Session-based login with 30-day persistence
 - Password hashing with scrypt